Oak Grove, Kentucky

 Oak Grove is a home rule-class city adjacent to the Fort Campbell army base in Christian County, Kentucky, in the United States.
-The population was 7,489 as of the 2010 U.S. Census.
+The population was 7,931 as of the 2020 census, up from 7,489 as of the 2010 U.S. census.
 It is part of the Clarksville, Tennessee metropolitan area.

 History

 The first post office in Oak Grove was established in 1828.
 The community was named for oak trees near the original town site.
 The Clarksville Railroad was extended to Oak Grove in the 19th century.

 With construction of nearby Fort Campbell in the Second World War, Oak Grove's population grew.
 The city was incorporated by the state legislature on September 24, 1974.

 1994 New Life Massage Place murders

-22 year old Candy Belt and 18 year old Gloria Ross were both massage therapist who secretly worked as prostitutes at the New Life Massage Place run by Tammy Papler.
-At 4am on September 20, 1994 the two women were found by other employees shot, stabbed and killed with their bodies placed in a storeroom where it was discovered by other employees.
-The employees complained of police harassment, attempts at blackmail and extortion, as well as police expecting services from the prostitutes.
-In 2013, 3 men were charged with the killings, 2 former police officers, and they were found guilty.
-In 2017, all 3 were acquitted.
+Candy Belt, 22, and Gloria Ross, 18, were both massage therapists who secretly worked as prostitutes at the New Life Massage Place run by Tammy Papler.
+On September 20, 1994, the bodies of the two women were found in a storeroom after they had been shot and stabbed.
+The employees of New Life had complained of police harassment, attempts at blackmail and extortion, as well as police expecting services from the prostitutes.
+In 2013, three men (two of whom were police officers) were charged in the killings.
+All 3 were acquitted in 2017.